Orange County Construction Accident Lawyers

 You cannot sue your employer for a construction accident if workers’ compensation in California covers you.
 However, exceptions exist, such as if your employer had a direct role in the accident, if your employer intentionally caused your injuries, or if you do not have workers’ compensation insurance.

-If your injury was caused by a defective equipment or product on the construction site, you may have a product liability injury claim against the manufacturer, distributor, or retailer of the product.
-The claim will be based on the type of defects in the design or manufacturing or a failure to provide adequate warnings or instructions in the fine print.
+If your injury was caused by defective equipment or a product on the construction site, you may have a product liability injury claim against the manufacturer, distributor, or retailer of the product.
+The claim will be based on the type of defects in the design or manufacturing, or a failure to provide adequate warnings or instructions in the fine print.

 If you are someone who has been injured while passing by a construction site, you may also be entitled to compensation.
 Particularly, non-worker construction accident injuries refer to injuries sustained by individuals not employed on the construction site but affected by the activities inside the zone.
 This can include pedestrians, visitors, or nearby residents injured by falling debris, construction vehicle accidents, or unsafe site conditions.
-In these cases, you, as a non-injured non-worker, can file for a personal injury claim against the negligent construction company or contractor.
+In these cases, you, as an injured non-worker, can file a personal injury claim against the negligent construction company or contractor.

 Like every personal injury case, the time it takes to settle a construction accident claim can vary depending on the complexity of your claim, the severity of the injuries, and whether the case goes to trial.
 Generally, reaching a settlement or verdict can take a few months to several years.

 Our Orange County lawyers also handle Uber accidents, truck accidents, slip-and-fall accidents, semi-truck accidents, pedestrian accidents, mesothelioma cases from asbestos exposure, Lyft accidents, hit-and-run accidents, bus accidents, and bike accidents.
-Call (888) 488-1391 to schedule your free consultation.
+Call (888) 488-1391 to schedule your free initial consultation.